gali-leilei/gali-leilei.github.io/content/projects/jump-trading-challenge.md

 ## Solution

-### A Familliar Context
+### A Familiar Context

-If you happened to know Markov chain, you may recognize its similiarity to gambler's ruin.
-With the coin biased towards the house, the gambler is at a disdvantage as the game drags on.
+If you happened to know Markov chain, you may recognize its similarity to gambler's ruin.
+With the coin biased towards the house, the gambler is at a disadvantage as the game drags on.

 It turns out that the gambler should play as aggressively as possible, betting everything he has each turn.
 But is that all to this problem?